Arizona Statute of Limitations for Car Accidents

 How Long Do I Have to File a Claim in Arizona?

 Arizona’s statute of limitation for personal injury and wrongful death claims is found in ARS 12-542.
-Under this statute, you will have two years from the date of your car accident to file a lawsuit for your injuries against the at-fault driver and any other responsible parties that contributed to your collision.
+Under the Arizona statute of limitations, you will have two years from your Phoenix car accident to file a lawsuit for your injuries against the at-fault driver and any other responsible parties that contributed to your collision.
 If you wait beyond this time to try to file your lawsuit, you will be unlikely to be able to recover any compensation for your injuries.

 The statute of limitations for wrongful death claims is slightly different.
 While it is also two years, the clock does not start to run until the death of the victim.
 In cases in which a car accident victim survives for a time before succumbing to his or her injuries, this means that the deadline clock will not especially begin running on the accident date.